Battle of Talas: Strategic consequences

-One of the outcomes of the Abbasid consolidation over Transoxania well into the mid-thirteen century, which Islam spread among the turkic people. a small number of Karluks converted to Islam.
+One of the outcomes of the Abbasid consolidation over Transoxania well into the mid-thirteen century, which Islam spread among the Turkic people. a small number of Karluks converted to Islam.
 However, the majority would not convert until the mid-10th century, when Sultan Satuq Bughra Khan established the Kara-Khanid Khanate.
 Despite fighting against the Tang in 751, the Tang continued to exert influence over the Karluks, who never again opposed the Chinese.
 In 752, the Karluk Yabghus sent two diplomatic missions to the Tang to cultivate closer relations, probably due to their unsuccessful efforts to overthrow the Uyghur Khaganate.
 In 753, the Karluk Yabghus submitted to the army of Cheng Qianli and accepted appointment as Tang bridle officials.
 In late 753, the Karluks captured Abuz Yabghu, a Tang general of Turkic descent who had defected to the Tongluo chief earlier in 743.
 As a reward, the Karluk Yabghu Tun Bilga was given the title of "Khagan of the Turgish" as well as the title of a Tang commandery prince on 22 October.
 An additional 130 tribal leaders who visited the Tang court were given substantial rewards, including official positions and material rewards.
 The Karluks' relationship with the Tang started drifting apart once again after the An Lushan Rebellion, and they migrated west.
 The Karluks expanded their settlements around Tian Shan, and also settled westwards in Abbasid-controlled Fergana and Tukharistan.
 Iron weapons continued to be exported to Tibet and China on the Silk Roads between Kuqa and Aksu near the Tarim Basin.
 Arabic sources record that in the 10th century Aksu and Fergana had markets for arms traders.

 Caliph al-Saffah died in 754.
 Chinese sources record that his successor, the Abbasid caliph al-Mansur, sent his diplomatic delegations regularly to China.
 Al-Mansur's delegations were known in China as Khayi Tashi (Black Clothes).

-During the reign of the Abbasid Caliph al-Mansur (140–158 AH/757–775 CE), the Abbasid forces established control over Transoxiana and ended the Tang military presence in the region.
+During the reign of the Abbasid Caliph al-Mansur (140–158 AH/757–775 CE), the Abbasid forces re-established control over Transoxiana and ended the Tang military presence in the region.
 The Chinese were unable to form a successful alliance with the Turkic forces of Transoxiana against the Abbasids.
 As a result, Muslim forces faced only the armies of the Turkic rulers without Chinese support.
 The Turkic groups, lacking external support, were unable to mount effective resistance against the Abbasid forces, and their political cohesion weakened.
 They fragmented into smaller entities with limited regional influence, such as the Karluk principality east of the Syr Darya in 766 CE and the Oghuz in the same region.
 The Turkic groups were no longer able to form a unified military coalition or challenge Abbasid control of Transoxiana, and their activities were largely confined to occasional raids on its frontiers.